-Ocean Recovery Centre offers a Subutex detox for people suffering from heroin or methadone addiction.
-Below, we answer many of the questions you may have about undergoing a Subutex detox.
-At Ocean Recovery Centre, we offer a variety of different opiate detoxes, and experience has taught us that a Subutex-assisted detox is perhaps the best possible way to detox from opiates such as methadone and heroin.
+Here at Ocean Recovery Centre we provide a Subutex detox for anyone suffering from heroin or methadone addiction.
+We offer a variety of different opiate detoxes, and have found that a Subutex-assisted detox has the highest success rates when detoxing from opiates such as methadone and heroin.

 What is Subutex?

-Subutex is a trade name for a drug known as buprenorphine HCI.
-Subutex is consumed in tablet form.
+Subutex is a trade name for a drug known as buprenorphine HCI and is presented in tablet form.
 However, you do not swallow a Subutex tablet.
-Instead, you must allow the Subutex to dissolve under your tongue.
+Instead, you must allow the tablet to dissolve under your tongue.
 Subutex tablets are available in either 2 mg or 8 mg captules.

-Subutex is known as a semi-synthetic opioid.
-Subutex was specifically designed by chemists to relieve opiate withdrawal symptoms.
-Whilst Subutex does itself have abuse potential, these risks are low because Subutex does not have the same psychoactive properties as other opiates such as heroin and methadone.
+Subutex is known as a semi-synthetic opioid and was specifically designed by chemists to relieve opiate withdrawal symptoms.
+Whilst Subutex does itself have abuse potential, these risks are low compared with opiates such as heroin and methadone because Subutex does not have the same psychoactive properties.

-When Subutex is ingested, Subutex travels to the brain where it binds to opioid receptors.
-Here, Subutex will cause the user to experience feelings of pleasure and mild euphoria.
+When Subutex is ingested, it travels to the brain where it binds to opioid receptors.
+Here, it will cause the user to experience feelings of pleasure and mild euphoria.
 However, the extent of these positive feelings is much weaker than the positive feelings experienced when heroin is consumed.

 The positive effects of taking opiates are known as ‘agonist effects’.
 The agonist effects obtained from taking Subutex is sufficiently great to allow opiate addicts to stop taking full synthetic opiates without experiencing withdrawal symptoms.